Andrew Curwen - Chief Executive & Training - Chairman

 In my spare time I am most commonly found at the stables riding my horse Tommy.
 I often compete in dressage and showjumping too.

-Based at the XLVets office in Newcastle , I joined XLVets in Septemeber 2017 on the IT Assistant apprenticeship scheme.
-My role is to assist with any IT related problems or query's and development of XLVets.
-In my spare time I am usually on my PC gaming with friends but also like to spend time with friends and family in a non virtual way!
+Based at the XLVets Office in Newcastle, I joined XLVets in September 2017 on the IT Assistant apprenticeship scheme.
+My role is to assist with any IT related problems or queries and development of XLVets.
+In my spare time I am usually with friends.
+Passions I have include gaming and cars.
 Another one of my passions is rugby as I have played since a young age.